Crandal Mackey: Career

+One of Mackey's most reported cases involved a murder on the Long Bridge into the District of Columbia, and Governor Swanson commuted the death sentence of Joseph Wright, a former slave from Loudoun County, to life imprisonment.
+Although challenged, Mackey was re-elected by a substantial margin.
+He considered challenging Charles C. Carlin (who had represented the St. Asaph Racetrack) for congress, but ultimately decided to continue fighting gambling and vice nearer home, and received an endorsement from the Progressive League for a third term in 1911.
+He defeated challenger Richard Moncure by 692 to 439 votes.
+With the assistance of Governor Andrew Jackson Montague, Mackey (unsuccessfully) fought the City of Alexandria's annexation of the Del Ray neighborhood, and also challenged the crowded service of the Great Falls and Old Dominion Railway.
+However in 1915, Mackey faced the most serious challenge of his career, with four serious challengers and allegations that he had created a courthouse crowd and a "holy roller" reputation for the county.
+Mackey withdrew from the contest in October, and Frank L. Ball won in a landslide, with 68% of the votes, with Charles Thomas Jessee, endorsed by the 'Monitor' newspaper receiving only 9% of the vote.

+After giving up his job as prosecutor, Mackey became editor and publisher of a newspaper in Arlington called The Chronicle.

-Mackey was opposed to the county manager style of government that Arlington County imposed in 1930.
-He later ran for the U.S. Congress in 1930, on a platform of states' rights and calling for the repeal of the 18th Amendment in favor of statewide control of liquor.
-He lost the Democratic primary to Howard W. Smith.
+Mackey opposed the county manager style of government that Arlington County voters approved by a 2 to 1 margin in 1930.
+That year, he made his last run for public office, on a platform of states' rights and calling for the repeal of the 18th Amendment in favor of statewide control of liquor.
+Mackey came in fourth in the Democratic primary for VIrginia's 8th congressional district in August 1930.
+The winner (and of the general election) was Alexandria lawyer and judge Howard W. Smith, also the only candidate not to focus on Prohibition issues.

-Mackey was an editor and publisher of a newspaper in Arlington called The Chronicle.
-He was one of the charter members of the Arlington County Bar Association.
+Mackey was one of the charter members of the Arlington County Bar Association.
 He was also a director of the Arlington National Bank and the National Mortgage and Investment Company.
 He was one of the organizers of the Arlington Trust Company and was a member of the Board of Trustees of George Washington University.

 Personal life

 Mackey married Mary, and had seven children, including Argyle, Joseph, Darlington, Thomas, Alice and Virginia.
 Mackey lived on a hill above Rosslyn called "Mackey's Hill".

-Mackey moved to Alexandria County around 1896.
-Mackey and his family were in an automobile accident in 1912.
-Mackey jumped out of his car before it fell over an embankment.
+He and his family were in an automobile accident in 1912, but Mackey was able to jump out of his car before it fell over an embankment.
 He later broke his hip in an automobile accident in 1951.

-Death
+Death and legacy

-Mackey died on March 31, 1957.
-He was buried at Arlington National Cemetery.